2. Thesis, 1:10

 i] Context: See 1:1-3.

 This verse serves as the "thesis statement of the entire discourse", Witherington, Conflict and Community.
-The thesis is nicely paraphrased by Peterson -
+The thesis is nicely put by Cassirer -

 Text - 1:10

-de "-" - but, and.
-Here a transitional connective, marking a step in the argument.
+de "-" - but/and.
+Transitional, indicating a step in the argument.

 adelfoi (oV) "brothers" - "brothers and sisters", NRSV.